BloomTechBackend/bd-team-project-crypto-wizards/project_documents/integration_test_plan.md

 ## Use Case: As a customer, I want to **view** a portfolio holding all my assets with realtime value converted to USD.

 ### Manual Test Case:
-Test user portfolio is accurately displayed in page.
+Test a user portfolio is accurately displayed in page.

 GIVEN (Preconditions):
 1. User is an existing user.
 2. User created a portfolio.

 WHEN (Action(s)):
-1. Existing user and new user status.
+1. Existing user status.
+2. New user status.

 THEN (Verification steps):
 1. User portfolio chart displays accurately.
-2. Portfolio chart has correct formatting with various asset values.
+2. Portfolio chart has correct formatting when various asset values are selected.
-3. Removing assets displays zero dollar and stores empty portfolio.
+3. Removing all assets displays zero dollar and stores empty portfolio in database.
-4. Update event handlers programmatically navigates to update page.
+4. Update event handler programmatically navigates to update page.
-5. Transaction history event handlers programmatically navigates to transactions page.
+5. Transaction history event handler programmatically navigates to transactions page.
 6. Logout event handler programmatically navigates to login page.

-(List the steps to verify that the expected behavior actually happens, include any relevant invariants here as well.
-These can be steps to view other pages and/or inspect data directly in the database.
-Try to make the steps to execute the test as straightforward/simple as possible to save time.)
+## Use Case: As a customer, I want to **update** my list of assets in my portfolio.

+### Manual Test Case:
+Test a user portfolio is accurately updated and displayed correctly on portfolio page.

+GIVEN (Preconditions):
+1. User has existing portfolio.

+WHEN (Action(s)):
+1. Add new asset.
+2. Update existing asset.
+3. Remove asset.

+THEN (Verification steps):
+1. User portfolio is updated in database.
+2. Add asset event handler updates portfolio list with new asset and quantity.
+3. Update asset event handler updates existing asset with new quantity.
+4. Update asset event handler removes asset when updating quantity to zero.
+5. Update portfolio event handler programmatically navigates to portfolio page with updated asset information.
+6. Back to portfolio event handlers programmatically navigates to portfolio page.
+7. Logout event handler programmatically navigates to login page.

+## Use Case: As a customer, I want to view the history of my **transactions** for a particular asset / for all my assets.

+### Manual Test Case:
+Test a user's transaction history is queried and displayed on transaction history page.

+GIVEN (Preconditions):
+1. User has existing portfolio.

+WHEN (Action(s)):
+1. Query all transactions.
+2. Query selected assets transactions.

+THEN (Verification steps):
+1. Dropdown list display's all assets in portfolio.
+2. Transaction history event handler queries all transactions when asset isn't selected.
+3. Transaction history event handler queries all transactions of a selected asset.
+5. Back to portfolio event handlers programmatically navigates to portfolio page.
+6. Logout event handler programmatically navigates to login page.